digirix/Apexsaas/Progress.md

   - Next half-year period (Jan-Jun or Jul-Dec)
 - **Annual/Yearly Tasks**:
   - Next calendar year or fiscal year based on duration

-#### Auto Generated Tasks Module Enhancements
-- Fixed critical issues in task scheduler for auto-generated recurring tasks:
-  - Enhanced date handling logic in the task scheduler to properly calculate next periods for monthly tasks
-  - Fixed issue with empty compliance duration causing tasks to be skipped
-  - Improved date comparison logic to correctly identify if a task for a period already exists
-  - Added extensive logging throughout the task generation process for better debugging
-  - Implemented override mechanism for lead time in manual task generation to ensure tasks are created immediately when requested
-  - Fixed database queries to handle missing columns gracefully (isCanceled, canceledAt, activatedAt)
-  - Added task existence checking logic to prevent duplicate tasks for the same compliance period
-  - Added force generation capability for monthly frequency tasks to ensure they're always generated when requested
-  - Implemented tenant setting for configurable lead days before task generation
-  - Fixed monthly frequency calculations to properly handle current month vs. next month decision based on current date
-  - Added special logic to handle mid-month generation decisions based on the current day of month

 ## Latest Updates (May 7, 2025)